DotCube1/IGI2-WAV/README.md

 # How To Use

-download this project
-Compile the solution file using visual studio an exe will be there in bin folder run the program
+Download this project then compile the solution file using visual studio and run the program from bin folder

 if u dont want to compile just run the pre compiled program from the bin folder